-Part of my work involves research into the effects of chemotherapy and antibiotics on the endogenous bowel flora of patients with compromised immune systems, especially those with hematological malignancies receiving high-dose systemic chemotherapy, with a special emphasis on understanding the mechanisms that allow bacteria living in our bodies to become resistant to commonly used antibiotics.
+Part of my work involves research into the effects of chemotherapy and antibiotics on the endogenous bowel flora of people with compromised immune systems, especially those with hematological malignancies receiving high-dose systemic chemotherapy, with a special emphasis on understanding the mechanisms that allow bacteria living in the body to become resistant to commonly used antibiotics.

 - Clinical Expertise: Infectious Diseases